5 Trends Shaping the Tech Industry and How You Can Prepare for Them | Armanino

 How you can prepare:

 The role of the modern CFO has changed dramatically in just a few years, especially in tech.
-You’re no longer just the finance lead — instead, you’re now expected to be a cross-functional strategist, a data expert and the one driving a companywide transformation.
+Today, you're also expected to be a cross-functional strategist, a data expert and a driver of companywide change.

-It’s no longer enough to understand GAAP or run an audit.
-Today’s CFOs need to lead strategic automation, implement scalable systems and deliver insights fast.
-In many cases, you may even need to take on cross-functional responsibilities, like COO or product lead, especially if you’re leading an early-stage company where lean teams are the norm.
+It's no longer enough to understand GAAP or run an audit.
+Today's CFOs need to lead strategic automation, put scalable systems in place and deliver insights fast.
+In many cases, you may even need to take on cross-functional responsibilities, like COO or product lead, especially if you're leading an early-stage company where lean teams are the norm.

 How you can prepare:

 • Get closer to your data.
-Prioritize end-to-end data visibility, not just to manage spend, but to enable AI, improve forecasting and support better decision-making across the business.
+Prioritize clear visibility across your numbers, not just to manage spend, but to improve forecasting and support better decisions across the business.

-• Build a modern finance team.
-If your team relies on spreadsheets and manual workarounds, those methods won’t hold up.
-Invest in automation and train your team to work with AI-powered tools.
+• Build a stronger finance function.
+If your team relies on spreadsheets and manual workarounds, those methods won't hold up.
+Invest in automation and train your team to use AI tools effectively.

 • Tell a story behind the numbers.
-Data alone isn’t enough.
-You need to translate insights into narratives that resonate with investors, boards and executive teams.
+AI can help turn financial data into insights faster, giving finance leaders more time to craft the narratives that resonate with investors, boards and executive teams.

 • Delegate the basics.
 Outsource technical accounting and audit prep where you can.
 Focus your time on strategy, growth and cross-functional leadership.